sfgeekgit/ktfh/README.md

-# Pizza Delivery Empire

-An incremental game where you build a pizza delivery business.
-Accept delivery jobs, unlock new pizza types, hire drivers, and work your way to becoming a millionaire.
+# Is AI the future?

-Built with the [Profectus](https://github.com/profectus-engine/Profectus) incremental game engine.
+An incremental game under development.

 ## Quick Start